Best Double Sleeping Bag & Double Quilt For Backpacking 2026

 From a technical perspective, a double sleeping bag for backpacking, or better yet a 2 person quilt, is advantageous because it allows for the sharing of body heat.
 Two partners in a 30° double may be as warm or warmer than separating out into two separate 20-25°s.
 What’s more, by eliminating redundant sidewall materials, a double sleeping bag or quilt is almost always slightly lighter weight than two comparably rated singles.
 Combined, these benefits yield some nice weight savings.

 But perhaps most important of all, you can’t put a price on snuggles.
 If you frequently hike with a romantic partner, we encourage you to consider packing a 2 person quilt or double sleeping bag for backpacking.
-These are the two best options to consider:
+These are the four best options to consider, and we strongly encourage you to choose a quilt over a sleeping bags:

 You make Adventure Alan & Co possible.
 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.

-Comparison Table: Double Sleeping Bag vs Two Singles
+Comparison Table: Double Sleeping Bag & Quilt vs Two Singles

 Mobile users rotate device for full-width table